MikMakQT/Lunchbot/README.md

 example. html_text = requests.get('https://www.lounaat.info/lounas/pancho-villa/lappeenranta').text

 ### Removing the Restaurant
-To remove a restaurant from the message frame you need to remove the following:
+To successfully remove a restaurant from the script you need to remove:
-From main.py all actions which correspond to the restaurant in ruokapaikat.py.

-And finally from ruokapaikat.py remove the find_ruoka# which is now no longer tied to anything in main.py.
+from main.py:
+voter_ids#
+vote_count#

 ### Changing the parameters for the searched elements
 Websites are constructed different ways, using different class names and elements.\